cmriat/l0/README.md

 We directly adapt conversion scripts from verl.
 It's under `examples/model_converter.py`.
 Please refer to the [verl model converter document](https://verl.readthedocs.io/en/latest/advance/checkpoint.html#convert-fsdp-and-megatron-checkpoints-to-huggingface-format-model) for usage after training.

 ### Serving your own model
-Since `NB-Agent` needs to use tokenizer of the model, we patch SGLang to provide extra end points.
+Since `NB-Agent` needs to use the tokenizer of the model, we patch SGLang to provide extra endpoints.
 You could refer to the [example patched SGLang server document](./evaluation/nb_agent_eval/README.md) for launching a patched SGLang server.

 ## 📊 Evaluation
-We provide an evaluation suite for QA dataset with agent worker pool to parallel sampling.
+We provide an evaluation suite for QA datasets with an agent worker pool to parallelize sampling.
 You could refer to the [evaluation document](./evaluation/nb_agent_eval/README.md) for more details.

 ## 🗂️ Data preprocessing
 We provide a data preprocessing pipeline for QA datasets, which includes downloading, merging, quality assessment, and filtering.
 You could refer to the [data preprocessing document](./data/README.md) for more details.